philcryer/quotes/company-quotes.md

 1. "That's mosquito-borne."
 1. "See you in Cyberspace!"
 1. "Uh-oh… outta paper"
-1. "Hey, keep it down over there.""
+1. "Hey, keep it down over there."
+1. "You can, but Bob's gonna have a sh*t fit."
+1. "Oh, hey!
+You've been in the office a lot lately!"